On this page

 With the aim of providing a clearer and more understandable energy efficiency rating for energy-related products (including household appliances), the EU Energy Labelling Regulation has introduced a simpler scale system for energy labels with product ratings from A (most efficient) to G (least efficient).
 The new rescaled labels apply as of March 1, 2021 to four product categories: washing machines and washer-driers, dishwashers, electronic displays, and refrigerators.
 New labels for light sources will apply as of September 1, 2021, and other products will follow in the coming years.

-It is your responsibility to comply with the EU Energy Lableing Regulation when selling relevant products in the EU.
+It is your responsibility to comply with the EU Energy Labelling Regulation when selling relevant products in the EU.
 You must also comply with other national requirements in the Member States in which you sell these products.

 Please see below for further information about EU requirements.

-From 1 January 2021 energy labelling in the UK as a result of the Ecodesign for Energy Related Products and Energy Information Amendment EU Exit Regulations 2019 (the “UK Energy Information Regulations”) under a framework of rules that apply in the UK for providing information, an amended version of Regulation 2017/1369 (the “EU Energy Labelling Regulation”) relates to the energy efficiency, the consumption of energy and other resources as part of a product label.
+UK Requirements: From 1 January 2021 energy labelling in the UK as a result of the Ecodesign for Energy Related Products and Energy Information Amendment EU Exit Regulations 2019 (the “UK Energy Information Regulations”) under a framework of rules that apply in the UK for providing information, an amended version of Regulation 2017/1369 (the “EU Energy Labelling Regulation”) relates to the energy efficiency, the consumption of energy and other resources as part of a product label.
 Different rules apply to goods you sell in: (1) Great Britain (England, Scotland and Wales); and (2) Northern Ireland.

 It is your responsibility to comply with the UK requirements if you are selling relevant products in the UK.
 If you also sell such products on VegaVend EU website(s), then you must also comply with the EU Energy Labelling Regulation and with other national requirements in the countries in which you sell these products.